biolink/biolink-model/docs/AnatomicalEntity.md

 ## Uses Mixins

  *  mixin: [ThingWithTaxon](ThingWithTaxon.md) - A mixin that can be used on any entity with a taxon
- *  mixin: [PhysicalEntity](PhysicalEntity.md) - An entity that has physical properties such as mass, volume, or charge
+ *  mixin: [PhysicalEssence](PhysicalEssence.md) - Semantic mixin concept.
+Pertains to entities that have physical properties such as mass, volume, or charge.

 ## Children